joelachance/music/README.md

 MiniSpotify launches Spotify hidden when it needs playback and then returns focus to itself.
 Running `make run` without a track does not launch Spotify.

-GX review context smoke test follow-up: this line verifies the fixed artifact upload client.
+GX review context org-link smoke test: publish artifacts now attach to the installed GitHub App org.